enthdegree/cicada/README.md

 # acoustic-signature

-Let's acoustically imprint speech in real-time with evidence that it is not AI-generated.
+Let's acoustically imprint speech in real-time with evidence it is not falsified (evidence it is not edited or AI generated, for example).

-We'll listen for a transcript of the last window of the speech, sign it, then transmit an acoustic data frames so that any sufficiently high-fidelity audio recording can recover and validate the signature: if we can match the transcript to the signature, and if we trust the signer, then we have some evidence the audio wasn't AI.
+The imprinter transcribes the last window of speech they hear, digitally signs the transcript, then transmits the signature acoustically.
+Now any sufficiently high-fidelity audio recording contains within it a digital signature of the imprinter's transcript.
+Listeners can recover these signatures and validate that their recording's transcript matches the signatures.
+If we trust the imprinter's transcipts, then the validation provides some evidence the recordings aren't falsified.

+We stress two key features:

+ - It is the signer we need to trust, not whoever is speaking
+ - It is acoustics in the real world that are signed, not any individual's recording data

 Implementation details in [`DESIGN_NOTES.md`](./DESIGN_NOTES.md).